-Discovered by Raby, Dharma (.WHY) is the title of a malicious program that is part of the Crysis/Dharma ransomware family.
-Systems infected with it have their data encrypted and receive ransom demands for the decryption.
-As Dharma (.WHY) encrypts, compromised files are renamed following this pattern: original filename, victim's unique ID, cyber criminals' email address and the ".WHY" extension.
-For example, a file like "1.jpg" would appear as "1.jpg.id-1E857D00.[firstname.lastname@example.org].WHY"- after encryption.
-Once this process is complete, a text file - "FILES ENCRYPTED.txt" is created on the desktop and a pop-up window is displayed.
+Discovered by Raby, Dharma (.WHY) is a malicious program, which is part of the Crysis/Dharma ransomware family.
+Systems infected with this program have data encrypted and users receive ransom demands for decryption.
+When Dharma (.WHY) encrypts, compromised files are renamed following this pattern: original filename, victim's unique ID, cyber criminals' email address and the ".WHY" extension.
+For example, a file such as "1.jpg" would appear as "1.jpg.id-1E857D00.[email@example.com].WHY" after encryption.
+Once this process is complete, a text file ("FILES ENCRYPTED.txt") is created on the desktop and a pop-up window is displayed.

-The text file states that the victims' data has been locked and if they want to recover it, they are to write to the email addresses listed.
-The pop-up contains a more detailed ransom note.
-It informs users that their files have been encrypted and the emails they must send - have to include the ID assigned to them.
-Should the criminals behind the infection fail to respond within 12 hours, victims can use the secondary mail address.
-The message ends with warns.
-They alert users that renaming the encrypted files and/or attempt decryption with third party tools/software - may cause permanent data loss.
-Unfortunately, it is true that in many cases of ransomware infections, without the involvement of cyber criminals responsible - decryption is impossible.
-It might be, if the malware is still in developmental stages and/or has bugs (flaws).
-Regardless of the circumstances, it is expressly advised against communicating with and/or meeting the demands of cyber criminals.
-As often, despite paying the ransom - victims do not receive the promised decryption tools.
-Therefore, their data remains encrypted and they experience significant financial losses.
-To prevent further encryptions, Dharma (.WHY) ransomware must be eliminated from the operating system.
-However, removal will not restore already affected files.
-The only viable solution is recovering them from a backup.
-Provided, if one was made before the infection and was stored in a separate location.
+The text file states that data has been locked and, if victims wish to recover it, they must send a message using the email addresses listed.
+The pop-up contains a more detailed ransom message, which informs users that their files have been encrypted and their email messages must include the IDs assigned to them.
+Should the criminals behind the infection fail to respond within 12 hours, victims can use the secondary email address.
+The message ends with warnings to users that renaming encrypted files and/or attempting decryption with third party tools/software might cause permanent data loss.
+Unfortunately, in many cases of ransomware infections, file recovery without the involvement of cyber criminals responsible is impossible, unless the malware is still in development and/or has bugs/flaws.
+Regardless of the circumstances, you are strongly advised against communicating with and/or meeting the demands of cyber criminals.
+Despite paying the ransom, victims do not receive the promised decryption tools.
+Therefore, their data remains encrypted and they experience significant financial loss.
+To prevent further encryption, Dharma (.WHY) ransomware must be eliminated from the operating system, however, removal will not restore already affected files.
+The only viable solution is to recover them from a backup, if one was made before the infection and was stored in a separate location.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Ransomware is designed to encrypt data and request a ransom to be paid for the decryption tools/software.
-Bhacks, DRV, Hellomynameisransom, Bboo are a few examples of malware within this classification.
-However, they are not identical - there are two main differences: the cryptographic algorithm they use (symmetric or asymmetric) and the demanded payment size.
+Ransomware is designed to encrypt data and request ransoms to be paid for decryption tools/software.
+Bhacks, DRV, Hellomynameisransom, and Bboo are some examples of malware within this classification.
+Note that they are not identical and there are two main differences: the cryptographic algorithm they use (symmetric or asymmetric) and ransom size.
 The ransoms tend to range from three-digits to four-digits (in USD).
-Digital currencies (usually, cryptocurrencies) are used for these payments, as transactions of them are difficult/impossible to trace.
-To ensure data safety - backups should be stored in remote servers and/or unplugged storage devices.
+Digital currencies (usually, cryptocurrencies) are stipulated for these payments, as these transactions are difficult/impossible to trace.
+To ensure data safety, backups should be stored on remote servers and/or unplugged storage devices.
 Ideally, multiple backup copies should be kept in several different locations.

 How did ransomware infect my computer?